emradbuba/testing-dstyle/README.md

 ## AssertObject

 A nice design pattern for performing repetitive assertions in more readable way.
+Can be also use to create more business friendly assertion code.

 ### Example problem:

-Let's assume we have a service producing some products which should fulfil some specific criteria:
-* has a name
-* is seasonal (and only seasonal)
-* it's price is lowest since last two months

-Having such product:
+We have a product:
 ```java
 public class Product {
     private String productName;